 Great Smoky Mountains National Park Reopening Details

 The Great Smoky Mountains National Park began reopening May 9!
-The reopening of the park will happen in phases, and the first phase will lasted for 2 weeks.
+The reopening of the park will happen in phases, and the first phase lasted for 2 weeks.
 The first phase included the opening of many of the roads and trails in the park.
 The second phase kicked off on May 19, and more things slowly have been reopening.
+On Sept.
+3, even more areas in the park reopened!
 We’ve got all the details on the reopening of the Great Smoky Mountains National Park!

 June 8th Reopening Updates